awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access-overview.md

 10. }
 ```

-For more information about using identity\-based policies with AWS SSO, see [Using identity\-based policies \(IAM policies\) for AWS SSO](iam-auth-access-using-id-policies.md)\.
+For more information about using identity\-based policies with AWS SSO, see [Identity\-based policy examples for AWS SSO](iam-auth-access-using-id-policies.md)\.
 For more information about users, groups, roles, and permissions, see [Identities \(users, groups, and roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

 ### Resource\-based policies<a name="accesscontrolresourcebased"></a>